For Enquiry: 93450 45466

 6. What is a Singleton Class?
 Can you provide an example?

-In Java, a singleton class is a class that can have only one instance, and that single instance alone owns all of its variables and methods.
-The singleton class pattern is used in situations where there is a need to restrict the number of objects created for a class.
+The Java Interview Questions And Answers for freshers list is complete with this question.
+In Java, a singleton class can have only one instance, which owns all of its variables and methods.
+The singleton class pattern is used when the number of objects created for a class needs to be restricted.

 // Private constructor to prevent direct instantiation